ICVRTeam/Asset-Roof-Generator-Plugin-for-UE/README.md

 To start working with the Roof generator, we simply need to drag the asset from the content browser to the viewport.

-1 - In order to be able to assign an asset to a custom (user geometry), we need to select several important settings.
+1 - In order to be able to assign an asset to custom user-created geometry, we need to select several important settings.

 ![img_p1_3](images/img_p1_3.png)